 Litigation Lawyers in Elsmere

-Conduct that can give rise to punitive damages in Elsmere, Kentucky
+Conduct that can give rise to punitive damages in Elsmere, Delaware

-The vast majority of personal injury lawsuits in Elsmere, Kentucky involve cases in which the defendant did not intend to harm the plaintiff, but did so through carelessness.
-This is not enough to award punitive damages in Elsmere, Kentucky.
+The vast majority of personal injury lawsuits in Elsmere, Delaware involve cases in which the defendant did not intend to harm the plaintiff, but did so through carelessness.
+This is not enough to award punitive damages in Elsmere, Delaware.

-In Elsmere, Kentucky, punitive damage awards are normally (but not always) capped at 10 times the amount awarded in compensatory damages.
-Remember, however, that this is just a basic rule of thumb, and is not completely rigid.
-In Kentucky, appeals courts have a good deal of discretion in deciding if a punitive damage award is valid or invalid.
+In Elsmere, Delaware, punitive damage awards are normally (but not always) capped at 10 times the amount awarded in compensatory damages.
+Remember, however, that this is just a general rule of thumb, and is not completely rigid.
+In Delaware, appeals courts have a good deal of discretion in deciding if a punitive damage award is valid or invalid.
 Much larger awards have been upheld, and smaller awards have been overturned.
-The validity of a specific punitive damage award will depend heavily on the facts of each case.
+The validity of a particular punitive damage award will depend heavily on the facts of each case.